Justintime50/harvey/README.md

 ## Usage

-**NOTE:** This has only been tested on macOS.

 Find the full [docs here](docs/README.md).

 Harvey's entrypoint is a webhook (eg: `127.0.0.1:5000/harvey`).
 Pass GitHub data to Harvey and let it do the rest.
-If you'd like to simulate a GitHub webhook, simply pass a JSON file like the following example to the Harvey webhook endpoint:
+If you'd like to simulate a GitHub webhook, simply pass a JSON file like the following example to the Harvey webhook endpoint (ensure you have an environment variable `MODE=test` to bypass the need for a webhook secret):

 ```javascript
 {